joelsernamoreno/EvilCrowCable-Wind/README.md

 ## Live Payload

-The Live Payload page allows you to run payloads on a computer or mobile phone.
-The execution of the payloads is bidirectional:
+The Live Payload page allows you to run payloads or save payloads:

 * You can use the "Run Payload" option to run the payload.
 * You can use the "Startup exec payload" option to save the payload in memory and run it every time Evil Crow Cable Wind is connected to a computer.